 - a.
-Placing qualified small and minority businesses, veteran owned businesses, and women's business enterprises on solicitation lists: - b.
-Assuring that small and minority businesses, and women's and veteran's business enterprises are solicited whenever they are potential sources: - c.
-Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority business, veteran owned, and women's business enterprises; - d.
-Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority business, veteran owned businesses, and women's business enterprises; and - e.
+Placing qualified small and minority businesses and women's business enterprises on solicitation lists: - b.
+Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources: - c.
+Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority business, and women's business enterprises; - d.
+Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority business, and women's business enterprises; and - e.
 Using the services and assistance of the Small Business Administration, and the Minority Business Development Agency of the Department of Commerce.